 The Visionary Behind the Tradition

-With Juan Diego, it can be hard to separate solid historical fact from religious devotion.
+With Juan Diego, it can be hard to separate solid historical facts from religious devotion.
 Still, Church tradition paints a very detailed portrait of the man.
 Born around 1474, his original name was Cuauhtlatoatzin (“speaking eagle” in the local Nahuatl language).
 It wasn’t until 1524 that he would first be exposed to the Roman Catholic Church.
 At fifty years old, Cuauhtlatoatzin was baptized by the Franciscans, becoming Juan Diego.

 In December 1531, Juan Diego was making the long walk to Mass when the Virgin Mary suddenly appeared to him on Tepeyac Hill, near Mexico City.
-Mary said that that she wanted a shrine built on the hill, telling him to go to the city’s bishop, Juan de Zumárraga.
+Mary said that she wanted a shrine built on the hill, telling him to go to the city’s bishop, Juan de Zumárraga.
 Juan Diego did just that but was not met with the reaction he hoped for.
 Zumárraga wanted proof of this miraculous vision.
 Doubting himself, he walked back home, when Mary appeared to him again.
 She reassured him and told him to revisit Zumárraga the next day.
 Once again, the bishop wanted proof, but he was a little more curious now.
 He sent his entourage to secretly follow Juan Diego, hoping for a sign from Mary along the way.

 The Later Apparitions and Zumárraga’s Proof